Simulational and theoretical studies of the Anderson transition in the chiral symmetry classes with weak topology: Introduction

-In this paper, we clarify the emergence of the quasi-localized (QL) phases in chiral symplectic class (CII) in 3D and 2D, along with the critical nature of their Anderson transition (without the 1D weak topology) and the metal-to-QL transition (with the 1D weak topology).
-To this end, we introduce disordered lattice models in chiral symplectic class with and without the 1D topology, and determine the critical exponents of the localization length of these two phase transitions by the transfer matrix method and finite-size scaling (FSS)~\cite{mackinnon1983,pichard1981,slevin1999,slevin2014}.
-Our numerics confirm that the critical exponent of the Anderson transition in chiral symplectic class~\cite{luo2022} is greatly different from the critical exponents of the Anderson transition in chiral unitary and orthogonal classes~\cite{wang2021a}, indicating a significant role of the Kramers time-reversal symmetry in the Anderson transition criticality in chiral classes.
-Numerical results of the models with the 1D topology demonstrate the emergence of the intermediate QL phase between metal and localized phases.
-Estimated critical exponents show that the universality class of the metal-to-QL transition is clearly different from the universality class of the Anderson transition without the 1D topology.
-Though it was previously reported that the critical exponents of the metal-to-QL transition in chiral unitary and orthogonal classes are proximate to each other~\cite{xiao2023}, the critical exponent of the metal-to-QL transition in chiral symplectic class is vastly different from them, highlighting a unique role of the Kramers time-reversal symmetry in the metal-to-QL transition.
+In this paper, we investigate the nature of the Anderson transition in chiral symmetry classes with the one-dimensional (1D) weak topology, combining lattice model simulations with a renormalization group (RG) analysis of effective theories.
+In the numerical study, we extend previous transfer matrix analyses to the chiral symplectic class (CII) and perform a finite-size scaling (FSS) analysis of the localization length.
+Our simulations confirm that the critical exponent of the Anderson transition in the chiral symplectic class differs markedly from those in the chiral unitary and chiral orthogonal classes, underscoring the significant role of the Kramers time-reversal symmetry in the Anderson transition criticality of the chiral classes.
+When the 1D weak topology is introduced, the numerics reveal the emergence of an intermediate quasi-localized (QL) phase in 3D and a corresponding QL regime in 2D, where the localization length diverges exclusively along the direction of the weak topology.
+The estimated critical exponents further demonstrate that the metal-to-QL transition belongs to a universality class distinct from that of the Anderson transition without the 1D topology, and that the critical exponent in the chiral symplectic class differs substantially from those in the other two chiral classes, highlighting the prominent role of the Kramers degeneracy in the metal-to-QL transition criticality.